Big-Life-Lab/PHES-ODM-Validation/specs/module-functions.md

 1. `odm_data_dictionary`: The ODM data dictionary [excel sheet](https://github.com/Big-Life-Lab/PHES-ODM/tree/V2-first-draft/template)

-    `type`: A dictionary whose keys are the sheet names and values is a list containing the sheet rows.
+    * `type`: A dictionary whose keys are the sheet names and values is a list containing the sheet rows.
 Currently only the parts sheet is required.

         Example

         ```python
         {
             "parts": [
                 {
                     "partID": "addresses",
                     "label": "Address table",
                     "partType": "table",
                     "addresses": "NA",
                     "addressesRequired": "NA"
                 },
                 {
                     "partID": "addressID",
                     "label": "Address ID",
                     "partType": "attribute",
                     "addresses": "pK",
                     "addressesRequired": "mandatory"
                 }
             ]
         }
         ```

 2. `version`: The version of the ODM dictionary the cerberus schema is for

-    `type`: Number representing the version.
-Currently supported version are 1 and 2.
+    * `type`: A string representing the version of the ODM to use

 ## Return